KiboOst/php-Kodi-jsonAPI/README.md

 Feel free to submit an issue or pull request to add more.

+For french Jeedom user, here is a fast integration [article](/jeedom/kodi-jeedom.md) for you!

 ## How-to

 - Download the class/phpKodi-api.php on your server.